aarmin9696/manufac-task/README.md

    git clone https://github.com/aarmin9696/manufac-task.git

+2. Open the folder in VS code or in any other tool, open terminal on it.

-1. Install Dependencies:
+3. Install Dependencies:

    yarn install

-2. Start the Development Server:
+4. Start the Development Server:

    yarn start